Parallel Opportunistic Routing in Wireless Networks: Power--Delay--Throughput Trade-off

 Note that the logarithmic terms in (\ref{EQ:scaling1}) and (\ref{EQ:scaling2}) are due to the MUD gain of the opportunistic routing.
+The operating regimes correspond to the case where the number $M(n)$ of simultaneously active S--D pairs scales between $\log n$ and $n^{1/2-\epsilon}$.
 Furthermore, we see that $P(n)$ monotonically decreases with respect to $M(n)$ while $D(n)$ scales almost linearly.
+We finally remark that using (\ref{EQ:scaling1}) and (\ref{EQ:scaling2}) yields the relationship